megasanjay/vue3-marquee/docs/guide.md

 ### direction

-The direction for the content to move in
+The direction for the content to move in. `normal` corresponds to elements moving left and `reverse` corresponds to elements moving right.

 | Type   | Default value | Required | Accepted values       |
 | ------ | ------------- | -------- | --------------------- |